FiliSantillan/bits/BitCode/for...in/for...in.md

 # for...in

 `for...in` itera sobre todas las propiedades de un objeto.
-Es decir, que por cada elemento se aplicara la sentencia especificada.
+Es decir, que por cada elemento se aplicará la sentencia especificada.

 > Código utilizado en los ejemplos: [for...in.js](/BitCode/for...in/for...in.js)